Our goal is to share information and products that are truly helpful to renters.

 Check out Roost’s Rent Help section for additional ideas, including resources like this.

 - Nonprofit website 211.org connects those in need with essential local services.
-It also set up a portal for pandemic assistance.
 If you’re having trouble with paying for food and housing, you can use 211.org’s online search tool or call 211 to talk to someone who can help.

 - JustShelter.org puts tenants facing eviction in contact with local organizations that can help.
 And Modest Needs can connect you to rent resources and grant money.

 - The online legal services startup chatbot called DoNotPay.com recently added a coronavirus service that claims it will identify the laws, ordinances and measures covering rent and evictions based on your location.
 It’ll even mail a letter on your behalf and ask for a waiver of later fees.